Counseling (MA)

 Practicum in Counseling

-Now that you have the counseling fundamentals under your belt, you’ll begin your clinical
+Now that you have the counseling fundamentals under your belt, you’ll begin your clinical experience with 100 hours of supervised counseling.
+You’ll start defining the theory that will guide your solutions to client problems and form your professional identity.

 Internship in Counseling